Top 110+ DevOps Interview Questions and Answers for 2025

 19. Can you explain the “Shift left to reduce failure” concept in DevOps?

 Shift left is a DevOps idea for improving security, performance, and other factors.
-Let us take an example: if we look at all of the processes in DevOps, we can state that security is tested prior to the deployment step.
-We can add security in the development phase, which is on the left, by employing the left shift method. [will be depicted in a diagram] We can integrate with all phases, including before development and during testing, not just development.
-This most likely raises the security level by detecting faults at an early stage.
+Let us take an example: if we look at all of the processes in DevOps, we can state that security is tested before the deployment step.
+By employing the left shift method, we can add security in the development phase, which is on the left. [will be depicted in a diagram] We can integrate with all phases, including before and during testing, not just development.
+This most likely raises the security level by detecting faults early.

 Earn the Most Coveted DevOps Certification!